jonashuberts/KalimbaTiles/README.md

 # Kalimba Tiles

 Welcome to Kalimba Tiles, your go-to app for practicing and mastering the enchanting melodies of the kalimba.
-Whether you're a beginner or an experienced player, this app is designed to enhance your kalimba learning experience.
+Whether you're a beginner or an experienced player, this app is designed to enhance your Kalimba learning experience.

 ## Usage: